 "I like your reebok classics", Jack O'Connell says as I take a seat a bit too close in his hotel lounge.
 I think we're going to get on.
 The 23 year old has just got back from Australia where he was filming Unbroken, directed by Jolie and written by the Coen brothers.
 "That must have been daunting," I open with, but Jack corrects me.
 "Potentially daunting, but I've got a decade of work behind me, so I would be very foolish to collapse now."
 Confidence comes off Jack O'Connell like water comes out a tap.
 Peeping out of his Fred Perry polo shirt is a tattoo that reads "JACK THE LAD," above two hollow-eyed drama masks.
 He's embarrassed about it, but I don't know why because it seems to me to reflect the precise dichotomy of his character that has made him famous.
 Because Jack is a lad, and Jack loves acting.
-And those two things don't go together all that often; the fit boy at school who was in trouble with the police isn't usually the one that goes on to become a Hollywood actor of very considerable talent.
+And those two things don't go together all that often; the fit boy at school who was in trouble with the police isn't usually the one that goes on to become a Hollywood actor of very fucking considerable talent.
 And there's something about that rough Derby accent, the one you wouldn't want to get on the wrong side of, that stirs up every emo girl who grew up watching Jack cry "I'M COOK" on Skins before kicking someone's head in.
 Or telling Effy, his then on and off screen girlfriend, in that sincere way, "we have fucked in every sense of the word."
 If you thought that sincerity was just part of Jack's act, think again.
-He means every word he says.
+This lad means every word he says.

 I grew up in Derby, which was rough, rough, rough.
 I was very streetwise coming out of school and, pretty streetwise going in.
 Thankfully drama offered me a focus.